quailjs/quail/docs/tests/scriptUIMustBeAccessible.rst

 .. php:class:: scriptUIMustBeAccessible

-<p>All scripts should be assessed to see if their interface is accessible.</p>
+All scripts should be assessed to see if their interface is accessible.